 No fancy ingredients: Made with pantry staples and fresh vegetables.

 - chicken broth.
-Use low-sodium if desired; homemade or store-bought chicken broth both work well.
+Use low-sodium if desired; store-bought or homemade chicken broth both work well.

 - bay leaves.
-Provide subtle aromatic flavor; remove before serving.
+Infuse the soup with subtle herbal notes during simmering; remove before serving.

 Recipe Notes & Tips: